dword-design/sebastianlandwehr.com/content/posts/nuxt-content-how-to-keep-createdat-and-updatedat-valid-after-cloning.md

 ---
-title: Valid createdAt and updatedAt Dates with @nuxt/content after Clones Using the Git History
+title: '@nuxt/content: How to Keep createdAt and updatedAt Valid After Cloning'
 ---

 I recently tried out [@nuxt/content](https://github.com/nuxt/content), a Git-based CMS for Nuxt projects.
 And I really like it!
 It allows me to write markdown files and host them right in my existing project.